Prescott, Ontario: Fort Wellington

+Industry

+RCA operated a television assembly plant in Prescott, established in 1953 for the Canadian market.
+It was closed in March 1997.

-Transport industry
+Transport

 Prescott's harbour developed considerably in the early 19th century, supporting the growing Great Lakes shipping industry.
 It became notable for its freight forwarding businesses, as local forwarders shuttled Great Lakes freight between Prescott and Montreal.
 This was commemorated at the Forwarders' Museum, which was housed in a building originally constructed in the 1820s by local forwarder William Gilkinson.

 By the mid-19th century, however, the forwarding industry began to decline.
 Navigability of the Saint Lawrence had improved, allowing more Great Lakes ships to reach Montreal directly.
 Soon, Upper Canada experienced a railway boom, which provided competition for the maritime shipping industry.
 The Bytown and Prescott Railway began operating in 1854, connecting Prescott to Bytown (now Ottawa).
 This was followed by the construction of the Grand Trunk Railway mainline between Toronto and Montreal, which connected to the Bytown and Prescott Railway at Prescott Junction.
 With parallel railway development occurring across the river in Ogdensburg, railway car ferry services began between the two towns, which later evolved into the Canadian Pacific Car and Passenger Transfer Company.
 Freight traffic declined abruptly during the Great Depression, though a recovery took place after the outbreak of the Second World War.
 Traffic volumes slowly declined again after the war, and ferry service ended entirely in the early 1970s.